nausicaan/wordpress/README.md

 # WordPress Stack

-Create a fully functioning WordPress Stack with Nginx, MariaDB, and WordPress ( including Composer and WP-CLI ) using Docker.
+Create a fully functioning WordPress Stack with NGiNX, MariaDB, and WordPress ( including Composer and WP-CLI ) using Docker.

 ![Stack](stack.webp)